delvendahl/GluA4_cerebellum_eLife/MF_GC_network_model/readme.md

 ## Feedforward MF-GC model

 Computational model of a feedforward MF-GC network.
 Original model taken from Cayco-Gajic et al. 2017 (doi:10.1038/s41467-017-01109-y).
 Implemented to run simulations of MF-GC network in Kita et al. 2021 (doi:xxx).
 The model simulates 640 input patterns of MF activity and the output of GCs in response to these patterns.
-Simualtions are performed using the parameters of the original model ('original'), and using scaled conductances based on experimental data obtained from GluA4-KO mice ('KO').
+Simulations are performed using the parameters of the original model ('original'), and using scaled conductances based on experimental data obtained from GluA4-KO mice ('KO').
+Output of the simulations can be used to train a perceptorn classifier and analyse the influence of GC population characteristics on learning speed.

 Simulations were run in Python 2.7 using pyNeuroML 0.5.5 and jNeuroML 0.8.5.
 Dependencies: